googlefonts/fontheight/static-lang-word-lists/README.md

 # `static-lang-word-lists`

+A collection of word lists for various scripts, compressed at build time, baked into the binary, and decompressed lazily at run time.

 ## Motivation

 Include word lists in the binary, don't take up more space than necessary, be publishable on crates.io (10 MiB size limit)